mit-ll/degas-daidalus/SimulinkInterface/README.md

 5. Click *Build* and then select *Build Solution*

 6. The .lib file can be found in x64/Release

-7. Move the .lib file to the directory pointed at by *make_daidalus_sfunc.m*, or ammend the path to the file
+7. Move the .lib file to the directory pointed at by *make_daidalus_sfunc.m*, or amend the path to the file

 ### Building DAIDALUS in Linux